rhtran/pet-clinic/golang-petclinic-service/README.md

     Dsn    string
 }
 ```

-**By convention, I add postfix Config to the struct name to indicate it's a configuration struct.**
+**By convention, I add postfix Config to the struct name to indicate its type as a configuration struct.**

 ### Components Instantiation